This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Quick Summary

-- If you’re looking for as much space as you can get at great value and reliability, the PNY Turbo 256GB USB 3.0 Flash Drive will have you covered with a sleek design and an expansive 256 GB of storage.
+• If you’re looking for as much space as possible at great value and reliability, the PNY Turbo 256GB USB 3.0 Flash Drive gives you a sleek design with 256 GB of storage.

-- Just need something that will last a while and have enough space for your old photos and videos?
-The Samsung BAR Plus 64GB is durable and it includes a keychain attachment so you can’t lose the drive anytime soon.
+• Do you need something that will last a while and enough space for your old photos and videos?
+The Samsung BAR Plus 64GB is durable and includes a keychain attachment, so you don’t lose the drive anytime soon.

 1. SanDisk Ultra Dual Drive USB Type-C

-The progressive design is made for the future and uses USB-C, so you can copy, read, and store files even faster than USB-A 3.0 without ever needing a middleman for your laptop.
+The progressive design is made for the future and uses USB-C, so you can copy, read, and store files even faster than USB-A 3.0.

 Pros: